Kalan-Lab/zol/README.md

 fai -pq Gene-Cluster_Query_Proteins.faa -tg prepTG_Database/ -o fai_Results/
 ```

-For additional details on fai (e.g. how it relates to cblaster and lsaBGC-Expansion, plots it can create to assess homologous gene-clusters detected), please check out the [2. more info on fai']() wiki page.
+For additional details on fai (e.g. how it relates to cblaster and lsaBGC-Expansion, plots it can create to assess homologous gene-clusters detected), please check out the [2. more info on fai](https://github.com/Kalan-Lab/zol/wiki/2.-more-info-on-fai) wiki page.

 ### zol (generating table reports)